thingsboard/thingsboard.github.io/docs/iot-gateway/mqtt.md

 }
 ```

-**Note**: You can specify multiple mapping objects inside array.
+**Note**: You can specify multiple mapping objects inside the array.

 Mapping process subscribes to the MQTT topics using **topicFilter** parameter of the mapping object.
 Each message that is published to this topic by other devices or applications is analyzed to extract device name and device data (attributes or timeseries values).
 By default, gateway use [Json converter](https://github.com/thingsboard/thingsboard-gateway/blob/release-1.0/src/main/java/org/thingsboard/gateway/extensions/mqtt/client/conf/mapping/MqttJsonConverter.java), but you can customize this behaviour and implement your own converter.
 See [converter interface](https://github.com/thingsboard/thingsboard-gateway/blob/release-1.0/src/main/java/org/thingsboard/gateway/extensions/mqtt/client/conf/mapping/MqttDataConverter.java) for more details.

-The Json converter is based on [**JsonPath**](https://github.com/jayway/JsonPath) library to provide ability of flexible mapping and filtering of JSON structures.
+The Json converter is based on [**JsonPath**](https://github.com/jayway/JsonPath) library to provide the ability of flexible mapping and filtering of JSON structures.
 You can define **filterExpression** based on the [**path**](https://github.com/jayway/JsonPath#path-examples) and [**filter**](https://github.com/jayway/JsonPath#filter-operators) examples.

 The **deviceNameJsonExpression** mapping parameter is used to extract device name from the incoming JSON message.

 The **timeout** mapping parameter is optional inactivity timeout in milliseconds.
-If this parameter is specified, the gateway will report that device is disconnected once there is no new telemetry or attribute updates within particular timeout.
+If this parameter is specified, the gateway will report that device is disconnected once there are no new telemetry or attribute updates within the particular timeout.

 For example, if you have following message: